AdobeDocs/experience-manager-sites-optimizer.pt-BR/help/documentation/opportunities/overview.md

 ## Todas as oportunidades

-Explore todas as oportunidades possíveis disponíveis no Sites Optimizer:
+Confira todas as oportunidades possíveis disponíveis no Sites Optimizer:

 <!-- CARDS